fadam430/game-square/TESTING.md

 * Offer dropdown menu work working and show "select" title and required to fill the field.
 * Offer price field accepts any numbers, but requires at least one number.
     * No validation about the number either you can put negative or zero value in.
-* The form cannot be submitted without a valid price value entered.
+* The form cannot be submitted without a valid price value entered, valid between 1 - 100 .
 * On valid form submission that the Thank You model is presented, and that the form is cleared in full.

 ## Modals